Drawing Trees with Perfect Angular Resolution and Polynomial Area: Conclusion and Closing Remarks

-\textbf{Acknowledgments.} This research was supported in part by the National Science Foundation under grant 0830403, by the Office of Naval Research under MURI grant N00014-08-1-1015, and by the German Research Foundation under grant NO 899/1-1.
+This research was supported in part by the National Science Foundation under grants CCF-0545743, CCF-1115971 and CCF-0830403, by the Office of Naval Research under MURI grant N00014-08-1-1015, and by the German Research Foundation under grant NO 899/1-1.